Previous Page of 4Next Page

 She could tell that Emil did not know what to do.
 Surely it was impossible that she needed air, but the insistent little beat in her head was pounding ferociously now.

-"Baby needs air, Emil, needs oxygen," she begged breathlessly.
+"Baby needs air, Emil...needs oxygen," she begged breathlessly.

 "Blood, Evan, you need blood.
 That will give her oxygen.
 Here, drink from me.
 I'll draw deep breaths to see if that will help, while you drink.
 If not, we'll get a human quickly," Emil said, barely masking the panic in his voice.

 He had lifted her into his lap and pulled her close to his neck, thinking that would be the best target for her, and Evan allowed the vampire in her to rise at the offering.
 She sunk her teeth deep into his neck, and tried to nourish the greedy little parasite inside her.
 As she drank, the fluttering pulse settled to its more normal rate, and Evan lost the sensation of suffocating.
-Drawing her tongue across Emil's throat to lap the last blood droplets as his skin healed shut, she sat back, embarrassed from being surrounded by all of the vampires in the room, fawning over her, witnessing her in what she felt was a rather intimate act.
+Drawing her tongue across Emil's throat to lap up the last blood droplets as his skin healed shut, she sat back, embarrassed at being surrounded by all of the vampires in the room, fawning over her, witnessing her in what she felt was a rather intimate act.

 "Good God," a deep voice rumbled from behind her.
-Evan turned to find the one the voice belonged to.
+Evan turned to find the source the voice belonged to.
 Hawk really was a fine looking man, if she said so herself.
 He continued, "Evan, I am eternally grateful."

 Hawk ran a tentative hand over his jaw, feeling for any imperfections.
 Looking at Tourneau, he asked, "Am I…alright?
 I mean, am I me?"